Hemis (HMS) Metrics

 How is Hemis performing compared to the broader crypto market?

-Over the past 7 days, Hemis has declined by 14.06%, underperforming the overall crypto market which posted a 1.79% gain.
-This indicates a temporary lag in HMS's price action relative to the broader market momentum.
+Over the past 7 days, Hemis has gained 1.82%, outperforming the overall crypto market which posted a 2.04% decline.
+This indicates strong performance in HMS's price action relative to the broader market momentum.

 Trends Market Overview